 How the FANS Group Got Started

-When Putnam Park was officially decommissioned & closed when State Parks’ operating budgets were pared back in the early 1990’s, a small group of neighbors and local supporters volunteered to physically maintain the park the best they could from 1991 to 1997.
-1997 was the year the park was reopened, due largely to the persistent efforts of these Friends and Neighbors (FANs) who lobbied the DEEP in Hartford for staffing and funding.
+During significant budget cuts in the early 1990s, Putnam Memorial State Park was officially decommissioned & closed.
+Concerned by its deteriorating condition, a small group of neighbors and local supporters volunteered to physically maintain the park the best they could from 1991 to 1997.
+In 1997, the park was reopened, due in part to the persistent efforts of the Friends and Neighbors (FANS) who lobbied the Department of Energy & Environmental Protection (DEEP) in Hartford for staffing and funding.

 On the heels of their success in reopening the park, the Friends and Neighbors of Putnam Park hired a restoration consultant to offer an opinion of whether or not the park’s 1893 pavilion could be saved.
 The consultant said “Save the pavilion!”.
-Next the DEEP State Parks Division worked with architects to retrofit the Old 1893 Pavilion into a modern day visitor center.
-The old structure was dismantled piece by piece, beam by beam, and numbered.
+Next, the DEEP State Parks Division worked with architects to retrofit the old 1893 Pavilion into a modern Visitor Center.
+The old structure was dismantled board by board, with each board being numbered to aid in reconstruction.
 A new foundation was excavated for a new walk-out cellar level.
-Then the building was reconstructed using materials that were still sound.
-Today the new visitor center is a all climate-controlled building with rest rooms.
-The very expensive project included a new and safer Rt.
+Then the building was reconstructed using the materials that were still sound.
+Today, the beautifully restored Visitor’s Center is a climate-controlled building with modern rest rooms.
+The project included a new and safer Rt.
 107/Rt.
-58 intersection, new parking lot, and a new main entrance into the park.
-The visitor center grand opening was held on October 11, 2005.
+58 intersection, a new parking lot, and a new main entrance into the park.
+The Visitor Center grand opening was held on October 11, 2005.

 The FANS Group Today

-Today the FANS of Putnam Memorial State Park continues to work with the DEEP by providing input and support for efforts to maintain the park.
-In addition, the FANS group hosts many great learning programs throughout the year (see event links to right).
+Today the FANS of Putnam Memorial State Park continue to work with DEEP by providing input and support for efforts to maintain the park.
+In addition, the FANS group hosts many learning programs throughout the year.

 So how do you get started?
-Just come to a meeting held on the first Monday of the month at 7:00pm in the Vistors Center.
-Email us at: Friendsofputnampark@yahoo.com if you have any questions.
+Just come to a meeting held on the first Monday of the month at 7:00pm in the Visitor’s Center.
+Email us at firstname.lastname@example.org if you have any questions.